alibabaz/nbdev_testing/README.md

 > Running through the nbdev process, end to end

-This file will become your README and also the index of your documentation.
+This file becomes your README and also the index of your documentation.

 ## Install